Experimental testing of time dilation: Frisch–Smith experiment

 A much more precise experiment of this kind was conducted by David H. Frisch and Smith (1962) and documented by a film.
 They measured approximately 563 muons per hour in six runs on Mount Washington at 1917m above sea-level.
 By measuring their kinetic energy, mean muon velocities between 0.995 c and 0.9954 c were determined.
-An other measurement was taken in Cambridge, Massachusetts at sea-level.
+Another measurement was taken in Cambridge, Massachusetts at sea-level.
 The time the muons need from 1917m to 0m should be about 6.4 us.
 Assuming a mean lifetime of 2.2 μs, only 27 muons would reach this location if there were no time dilation.
 However, approximately 412 muons per hour arrived in Cambridge, resulting in a time dilation factor of 8.8±0.8.

 Frisch and Smith showed that this is in agreement with the predictions of special relativity: The time dilation factor for muons on Mount Washington traveling at 0.995 c to 0.9954 c is approximately 10.2.
-Their kinetic energy and thus their velocity was diminished until they reached Cambridge to 0.9881 c and 0.9897 c due to the interaction with the atmosphere, reducing the dilation factor to 6.8.
+Their kinetic energy and thus their velocity was diminished until they reached the elevation of Cambridge to 0.9881 c and 0.9897 c due to the interaction with the atmosphere, reducing the dilation factor to 6.8.
 So between the start (≈ 10.2) and the target (≈ 6.8) an average time dilation factor of 8.4±2 was determined by them, in agreement with the measured result within the margin of errors (see the above formulas and the image for computing the decay curves).